vfarah-net/cli-samples/README.md

 # ASP.NET Core with the dotnet CLI

-The projects in this repository show working examples using the dotnet CLI and ASP.NET 5.
+The projects in this repository show working examples using the .NET CLI and ASP.NET Core.
 This is a work in progress.

 ## How to run